Mortumm/mortumm.github.io/about.md

 - **Web library**

-  Frontend development, mostly with Bootstrap.
+  Frontend development making use of Bootstrap.